relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_analytics.md

 {: .no_toc }

-Trace enriches and anlzues communication data before the become Data Transformations analyze and enrich communications before they become a document and have the ability to adjust underlying content.
+Trace enriches and analyzes communication data before the become Data Transformations analyze and enrich communications before they become a document and have the ability to adjust underlying content.
 {: .fs-6 .fw-300 }

 1. TOC